 What does it look like?

-Form 1099-K is a 1-page long IRS tax form with five copies: Copy A, Copy 1, Copy B, Copy 2 and Copy C. Copy A looks like this:
+Form 1099-K (or Payment Card and Third Party Network Transactions) is a 1-page long IRS tax form with five copies: Copy A, Copy 1, Copy B, Copy 2, and Copy C. Copy A looks like this:

 What is 1099-K income?

-This is any credit card, debit card or stored value (e.g. gift card) card income your business earns that is processed by a payment processor like PayPal, Stripe or Square.
-(The IRS will sometimes also refer to these as “third-party settlement organizations” or “third party payment networks.”)
+1099-K income is any credit card, debit card, or stored value card (e.g., gift card) income your business earns that is processed by a payment settlement entity like PayPal, Stripe, or Square.
+These are sometimes also referred to as “third-party settlement organizations,” “TPSOs,” or “third-party payment networks.”

-For example: if you run a successful Etsy store and only accept credit card as a form of payment, that’s probably reportable 1099-K income.
+For example: if you run a memorabilia reselling store on eBay and only accept credit cards as a form of payment, that’s probably reportable 1099-K income.

-The $20,000 figure is for gross receipts, not net receipts.
-The filer must send the IRS the total amount of payment card income it processed for you for the entire year, not adjusted for fees, refunds or rebates.
+The $600 figure is for gross receipts, not net receipts.
+The PSE must send the IRS the total amount of payment card income it processed for you for the entire year, not adjusted for fees, refunds, or rebates.

-For example: if your total third party network payments for 2019 were $22,000, but you ended up paying back $8,000 in refunds that year, your processor will still send a 1099-K to the IRS.
+For example: if your total third-party network payments for the year were $700, but you ended up paying back $200 in refunds, your net sales are $500 ($700 - $200) but your gross sales are $700.
+Your payment processor will still send a 1099-K to the IRS.

 Where can I find my 1099-K?